souravsk/learing-Devops/linux/what_is_linux.md

 DevOps, Cloud, and Linux all three go hand in hand.
 As they all are focused on two major aspects -

-- **Customization:- **As you have more freedom and control over Operating system functionality and can tune it accordingly it becomes the preferred choice for DevOps and to all Cloud providers.
+- **Customization:- ** As you have more freedom and control over Operating system functionality and can tune it accordingly it becomes the preferred choice for DevOps and to all Cloud providers.

 - **Scalability:-** Linux Operating system can accommodate larger workloads without hampering the system performance beyond acceptable levels.
 As it successfully supports the concepts such as clustering, multiprocessing, and load balancing.
 The basic functionality remains the same (such as a terminal, tools, configuration, automation, and code compatibility) irrespective of the platforms where you are using it.
 It can process huge amounts of memory as well.

 - **Containerization:-**  Linux laid the foundation for the modern container platform rise.
 All the major concepts of the container ecosystem such as packaging and orchestration relies on Linux namespace and isolation mechanisms in order to operate.

-So that's all for today.
-In the next article, we will know more about Linux commands.

-Thanku for reading